 - Ask your friends, colleagues and family if anyone would like to join you.

-- Use the PADI Dive Shop Locator to find your nearest PADI Dive Center and contact them to book your program.
+- Use the PADI Dive Shop Locator to find your nearest PADI Dive Center and contact them to book your program or course.
 You can choose between a one day diving experience (PADI Discover Scuba Diving) or, if you want to get certified, sign up for the PADI Open Water Course.

-I did it years ago, can I do it again?
+If I got scuba certified years ago, can I do it again?

-Absolutely, and you will be surprised how easily what you learnt previously comes back to you.
-Follow the steps above but ask for the PADI Reactivate Program – this is a short course to refresh your knowledge and skills so you are ready for your next dive.
-If you want to advance your skills and try new types of diving then sign up for the PADI Advanced Open Water.
+Absolutely, and you will be surprised how easily what you learned previously comes back to you.
+Sign up for the PADI Reactivate Program – this is a short course to refresh your knowledge and skills so you are ready for your next dive.
+If you want to advance your skills and try new types of diving, then sign up for the PADI Advanced Open Water.

-Ladies, there is no better time to get started or get back in to diving than on July 15th which is PADI Womens Dive Day 2017.
-Join thousands of women divers around the world and dive in to a new YOU!
-Search for an event near you at www.padi.com/women-dive.
+There is no better time to get started or get back into diving for women than on PADI Women’s Dive Day.
+Join thousands of female divers around the world and dive into a new YOU!
+Search for an event near you here.